Yggdrasil Logo

 Sylgr River

-Kingdom of Lejre, which owes its name to the region on which it is located.
-It is the second kingdom in that region, alongside Heorot, and one of the most prosperous in Alfheim.
+Kingdom of Lejre, which owes its name to the region where it is located.
+It is the second kingdom in the region, next to Heorot, and one of the most prosperous in Alfheim.

 Skjotan Port